Queue-Fair/cloudfront/README.md

  - Hit Refresh.
 Verify that the cookie(s) have not changed their values.

 #### Testing Queue
 Go back to the Portal and put the queue in Demo mode on the Queue Settings page.
 Hit Make Live.
-Delete any QueueFair-Pass cookies from your browser.
-In a new tab, visit https://accountname.queue-fair.net , and delete any QueueFair-Pass or QueueFair-Data cookies that appear there.
-Refresh the page that you have visited on your site.
+Close ALL Private Browsing windows and tabs (as they share a cookie space) and open a new one.
+Go to the page that matches the Activation Rules on your site.

  - Verify that you are now sent to queue.
  - When you come back to the page from the queue, verify that a new `QueueFair-Pass-queuename` cookie has been created.